 These mashed potato fritters are perfect to use up things in the fridge.
 I also love that they fit as a snack, appetizer, or meal.

 This is one of those leftover pinto bean recipes I would have never thought of but now can't live without!
 These pinto bean burgers really hit the spot when you're craving that Southwestern, Tex-Mex flavor.
 But beware, you won't want to go back to frozen veggie patties after these!

-This lentil falafel burger recipe is made from tiny, quick cooking beluga lentils.
+These lentil patties are made from tiny, quick cooking beluga lentils.
 Sweet potato is the sneaky ingredient that beefs up these patties and gives them a slightly sweet flavor.
 Spices like cumin, sumac, and oregano take you straight to the Mediterranean.
 It's finished with a creamy feta sauce!

-This pumpkin burgers recipe with black beans and vegetables is delicious!
+This high protein veggie burger recipe with black beans and vegetables is delicious!
 They are hearty, healthy and the perfect comfort food.
 Quick, easy and ready in 30 minutes, they are perfect for a busy weeknight dinner!

 These healthy vegan chipotle black bean burgers are protein packed and perfect for summer cookouts, barbecues and easy family dinners!
 Simple substitutes make the patties gluten-free, and the creamy, delicious tahini sauce makes this the ultimate veggie burger!

 Curries don’t have to be spicy, so they are perfect for baby with lots of soft vegetables, and healthy plant proteins like chickpeas, lentils, and beans, served in a creamy sauce that baby will love.
 Serve with a side of brown rice for extra nutrition and fiber!

 Vegan Thai Green Curry